norswap/.emacs.d/README.md

   Alternatively, add symlinks (*) to the scripts in a directory that you already know to be on the path (e.g. `/usr/local/bin` or `C:\Windows\System32`).

+- For speed compile all elisp file by typing `C-u 0 M-x byte-recompile-directory` inside emacs.
+The files will recompile automatically if edited inside emacs.

 My emacs launch scripts will setup an emacs server the first time they are used.
 Subsequent uses of the command will open a buffer in the existing emacs window.
 For each system there is a regular and a waiting version.
 The waiting